Avoiding Damp and Mould in London Retrofits: A Homeowner Guide

 Cold Bridging: The Hidden Driver of Condensation

 A cold bridge is a part of the structure that stays cold even when the rest of the room is warm.
-Moisture is drawn to it instantly.
-This is why mould often appears in corners, above skirting boards or behind wardrobes.
+In simple terms, it is an area where heat escapes more quickly than the surrounding fabric.

 Typical cold bridges in London terraces include chimney breasts, external corners of bay windows, steel beams inserted during past extensions, and floor junctions where a timber floor meets an external wall.